The Wonder

 1. When our mental health is taken into account, niceness is far more than a pleasantry.

-2. When overly emphasized, wanting to get ahead can cause us to rashly dismiss kindness and fairness.
+2. When overly emphasized, wanting to get ahead can cause us to rashly minimize kindness and fairness.

-3. The niceness on Earth can be somewhat spotty.
-Be encouraged when you come upon someone kind or fair.
+3. The niceness on Earth can be somewhat spotty; so, be thankful when you come upon someone kind or fair.

 4. Be careful: Pouncing to fit in can create cracks to fall through.